 Does lavender oil help you sleep?
-For most of my adult life, I’ve been plagued by insomnia.
+During my early adult life, I’ve been plagued by insomnia.
 But it’s gotten a lot better in recent years.
 I believe lavender oil has played a role.

 I use this, along with various other essential oils, to help get my much needed rest.

 Please understand that I’m not claiming essential oils will cure or even help your insomnia.
 Everyone is different, and my experience is anecdotal.

 Homeopathy also played a big role in helping to reset my sleep cycle.

 (This post contains affiliate links.
 If you click on them and purchase anything I receive a small commission, at no cost to you.)

 However, there is some research showing that lavender essential oil can help people relax.